kapil959/Pizza/README.md

 Application functioning-

+Download the pizza folder from the repository path.
 1. Run Pizza.html file on your browser.
 2. Click on 'Order here to Click' button.
 3. 'Order here to Click' button will be disabled and Pizza list will be loaded.
 Each pizza item will have '+' & '-' button.
 You can increase the count depends on the quantity you want.